 As children, many of us were afraid to sleep in what seemed like then our pitch-black bedrooms, and we begged our parents to leave the bathroom or hallway light on.
 If you were lucky, they agreed after many outbursts.
-If you were truly lucky, you had your a night light or a portable lamp on a bedside table.
+If you were truly lucky, you had a night light or a portable lamp on a bedside table.
 Kids still play the light game at night, turning lights on and off continuously.
-It seems they hasn’t heard, according to some sources, this kind of behavior could get them arrested in 2013.
+It seems they haven’t heard, according to some sources, this kind of behavior could get them arrested in 2013.

 What Led to the Ban on Incandescent Light Bulbs

 As it is often the case, the truth is less dramatic than the hype.
 The legislation that has everybody all worked up over incandescent light bulbs actually passed back in 2007, and is known as the Energy Independence & Security Act of 2007.
 The entire energy act is 822 pages long, and encompasses everything from building regulations to fuel standards, but the section that has generated the most speculation is the one on the simple household light bulb.

 So what does the government have against these harmless looking incandescent light bulbs, anyway?
 It turns out, they are the household equivalent of a gas-guzzling SUV; they require energy to run, and lots of it.
 Light bulbs that are used in chandelier lights are the incandescent bulbs they are talking about.
 The scientists at Michigan State University explain the process this way: “Incandescent bulbs use heat caused by an electrical current.
 When electrical current passes through a wire, it causes the wire to heat.
 The wire, or filament, gets so hot that it glows and gives off light.”
 All to power a single light bulb.